 1-wire transaction consists of three parts.
 Otherwise it wouldn’t work.

 We already discussed the line reset.
 It gives a start of new signaling.
-ROM command enables to address slave device.
-There are several ROM commands with different purposes.
-You should look in devices datasheet for those.
-But few of them are common like Search ROM (F0h) where master identifies all slave devices connected to 1-wire data line.
-Each slave is equipped with unique 64-bit address.
+ROM command enables to address slave devices.
+There are several ROM commands with various purposes.
+It would help if you looked in the device datasheet for those.
+But few of them are common, like Search ROM (F0h), where the master identifies all slave devices connected to the 1-wire data line.
+Each slave is equipped with a unique 64-bit address.
 So master during ROM search cycles through all slaves reads and stores all 64-bit addresses.
 Each cycle starts with initialization (line reset).
-If there is a single slave connected, then master can use Read ROM (33h) command.
-When master has all ROM codes next time it can address slave by sending Match ROM (55h) command.
+If a single slave is connected, the master can use Read ROM (33h) command.
+When the master has all ROM codes next time, it can address the slave by sending Match ROM (55h) command.

-Third part of communication is Command sequence.
-This is where master sends speciffic commands to slave(s) like start conversion if temperature sensors are used, read temperature value from scratchpad memory and so on.
+The third part of communication is the Command sequence.
+This is where the master sends specific commands to slave(s) like start conversion if temperature sensors are used, read temperature value from the scratchpad memory, and so on.